cs01/gdbgui/README.rst

 - Dropdown of all files used to compile binary, with autocomplete functionality
 - Source code explorer with ability to jump to line
 - Show assembly next to source code, highlighting current instruction.
 Can also step through instructions.
+- Assembly is displayed if source code cannot be found
 - Notifications when new updates are available

 Why gdbgui?